-In December 2008, our former chief financial officer, Richard J. Klein, used our Whistleblower Policy procedures to report to the chairman of our audit committee that we had submitted grant reimbursement claims to the NIH for work that we had not performed.
+During Mr. Klein's employment with us, he used our Whistleblower Policy procedures to report to the chairman of our audit committee that we had submitted grant reimbursement claims in connection with our GPCR program to the National Institutes of Health, or NIH, for work that we had not performed.
 In accordance with the Whistleblower Policy and its charter, our audit committee, with special outside counsel, commenced an independent investigation of our NIH grant and claims procedures.
 The investigation concluded that we had not submitted claims to the NIH for work we had not performed.
-In January 2009, we terminated Mr. Klein's employment for reasons other than this incident.
-Mr. Klein alleged that he was wrongfully terminated and claimed the termination was retaliatory.
-We subsequently voluntarily reported to the NIH Mr. Klein's whistleblower report and the audit committee findings.
+In his subsequent lawsuit against us, Mr. Klein brought the Qui Tam Claims, which were based on the same NIH grant that was the subject of Mr. Klein's whistleblower report and related NIH grants totaling \$1.3 million.
+Following an investigation of the Qui Tam Claims, in October 2011 the U.S. government declined to intervene in the lawsuit.